ruuda/noblit/docs/query-optimization.md

 Given the tree of partial queries, we can explore the tree to find the leaf with the minimal query time.
-Because the query time of a child is greater than that of the parent, we can call the additional time the “cost” of an edge, and finding the leaf with the minimal query time means finding a path through the tree with minimal cost.
+Because the query time of a child is greater than that of the parent, we can call the additional time the “cost” of an edge, and finding the leaf with the minimal query time means finding a minimal-cost path from the root to a leaf.
 Dijkstra’s algorithm solves this neatly:

  * Track an *open set* of candidate nodes.
  * Remove the candidate with the minimal query time from the open set, and add